Join the Great Dane Care Newsletter!

 $65.55 / month!

-Now while that doesn’t fall exactly inside of Embrace’s previously estimated range, it was close enough to satisfy my initial curiosity.
+While that doesn’t fall exactly inside Embrace’s previously estimated dog insurance range, it was close enough to satisfy my initial curiosity.

 Furthermore, for an additional $18.95 per month, I could also add on $250 of wellness coverage per year.
 Multiplying that monthly rate by 12 months brings the total wellness cost to $227.40.